cookilo/demo/README.md

 ### Common way

-Rename the .env.example file to .env, and fill it with your local info, then:
+Rename the .env.example file to .env, and change APP_URL and MIX_APP_URL in .env file to your local domain, then:

 Install PHP and JavaScript dependencies: